Warner R. Schilling: Biography

-Schilling also lectured at the National War College, West Point, the Army War College, the Army Command and General Staff College, the Air Force Academy, and the Foreign Service Institute in the U.S., and the Imperial Defence College and the Royal Naval College in the U.K. His appearance in Japan in 1969 to discuss the impact of MIRV warheads on the strategic nuclear balance was covered in the Yomiuri Shimbun.
+Schilling also lectured at the National War College, West Point, the Army War College, the Army Command and General Staff College, the Air Force Academy, the Foreign Service Institute in the U.S., the Imperial Defence College and the Royal Naval College in the UK.
+His appearance in Japan in 1969 to discuss the impact of MIRV warheads on the strategic nuclear balance was covered in the Yomiuri Shimbun.
 He also served as a consultant for the U.S. Department of State and Department of Defense, as well as for the U.S. Senate's Subcommittee on National Policy Machinery.
 He was a resident fellow at The Bellagio Center in 1975.
 He was a member of the International Institute for Strategic Studies and the Council on Foreign Relations.
 At Columbia, he was associate director for the Council for Atomic Age Studies.

 Schilling made a number of media appearances, including on Edward R. Murrow's Hidden Revolution radio series in 1959, where he described the effects of a surprise Soviet nuclear attack on the United States; on National Educational Television's debate-style Court of Reason in 1963, to discuss Western alliance policy regarding nuclear weapons; appearances on the nationally distributed Columbia Lectures in International Studies, for instance in 1964 to talk about "The Likelihood of Limited War"; on New York local television station news and public affairs programs to discuss international events; and on the CBS Morning News in 1982 to discuss the ongoing Falklands War.
 He was quoted in newspapers over several decades, often emphasizing the need to appreciate a broad sweep of history to understand current developments.
 A 1986 front-page story in the Portland Press Herald displayed his quote, "Statesmen very rarely decide to have a war – they usually decide to risk a war," meaning that miscalculations in those risk assessments sometimes result in wars taking place that they never would have chosen.